rbtzh/hexo-theme-info/README.md

 - [ ] Learn GSAP (The one [iA's Website](https://ia.net) using) to add animation.
 - [ ] let header shows the current address
 - [ ] find out how to add css file using relative path
+- [ ] auto position the image base on scale
 - [ ] Responsive Design
 - [ ] Dark mode
 - [ ] Transition of a tags